Tylerlee299/MAC_Changer/README.md

 # MAC_Changer
 MAC address changer
-This allows a user to change their MAC address through a terminal.
-Specify interface using -i
+This allows a user to change their MAC address through a terminal-ensures anonymity Specify interface using -i
 Specify new MAC address using -m
 Use -h for help